1infpro/u2l/数词_Numeral.md

 ### 设计哲理 Philosophy:

-1. The basic numbers 0-10 are all one syllable long [音节 Syllable](%E9%9F%B3%E8%8A%82_Syllable.md) (instead of "se-ven" in English) so that they are easier to be pronounced & remembered (eg: (eg: in multiplication table & calculation).
+1. The basic numbers 0-10 are all one-syllable long [音节 Syllable](%E9%9F%B3%E8%8A%82_Syllable.md) (instead of longer "se-ven" in English) so that they are easier to be pronounced & remembered (eg: (eg: in multiplication table & calculation).

+2. Odd numbers end with `n` (single door).

+3. Even numbers end with `m` (double door).

-2. The numbers 1-10 follows a sequence from `a` to `u`.
+4. The numbers 1-10 follows a sequence from `a` to `u`.

    - 缺点Cons: may cause confusion between odd & even numbers eg: 1&2, 3&4.If you have better idea, please let us know.

-3. Odd numbers end with `n` (single door).

-4. Even numbers end with `m` (double door).